positivenoise/json-flask-cv/README.md

 ###TODO LIST:

-* Update README.md
+* Add "Generated on" field to website, docx and PDF outputs
 * Include tutorial to create your own CV
-* Fix DOCX generation of links
 * Load background images for main page from JSON
 * Add SEO elements
-* Add Google tracking
 * Include better instructions for Heroku deployment (git, heroku-toolbelt)
 * Update styles in template.docx
 * Try to implement automatic pages (so sections don't overlap)